RobTrew/txtquery-tools/Copy paste and Open Save As between FT MD and FTML/readme.md

 Note: Ver 12 and above of the FoldingText Save As FTML script use CommonMark (rather than FoldingText) line type names.

-**Installation** - paste the code into Yosemite Script Editor, setting the editor language option to Javascript (pull-down option at top left), and save as a compiled .scpt file
+**Installation** - paste the code into Yosemite Script Editor, setting the editor language option to <font color="red">Javascript</font> (pull-down option at top left), and save as a compiled .scpt file